cryinkfly/openSUSE-Baldur/README.md

-# openSUSE-MicroOS with libvirt, Steam, ...
+# openSUSE-MicroOS with libvirt (KVM), Elgato Stream Deck, ...

 ![Bildschirmfoto vom 2023-03-05 12-11-37](https://user-images.githubusercontent.com/79079633/222956980-b941316a-90a7-417b-a0a3-616be6192928.png)